 Contains a culture of beneficial bacteria and yeasts that naturally occur in bread.
 It requires hours of fermentation but increases the lactic acid bacteria that promote healthy bacteria in the gut.

 A naturally fermented probiotic beverage rich in living colonies of good bacteria and yeast.
 Research indicates that it fights candida overgrowth and improves digestion.
 Kombucha contains antioxidants that boost the immune system and slow down aging.

-The two health drinks are rich in Lactobacillus, probiotics, vitamins, minerals, and micro-and macronutrients.
-They also promote bowel movements and increase bile production to improve the liver and gallbladder.
+The two health drinks are rich in probiotics, vitamins, minerals, and micro-and macronutrients.
+They also promote easier bowel movements and increase bile production to improve the liver and gallbladder.

 You would have also seen that drinking a glass of warm water or a cup of green tea early morning often gets most people started.
 Hydration of the body is opposite to dehydration.
 It can reduce the problems with digestion like the retention of solid waste in the digestive system.
 Drinking enough water removes toxic wastes from the body, thus easing constipation.

 None of this reduces the importance of eating right and working out regularly.
-Both these habits help keep the body in top shape by providing it enough nutrition and using the stored fat as energy, thus keeping you fitter.
-We recommend you get in touch with a virtual health professional to get a personalized diet plan for yourself for the best results.
+Both these habits help keep the body in top shape by providing it with enough nutrition and using the stored fat as energy, thus keeping you fitter.
+We recommend you get in touch with a virtual health professional to get a personalized diet plan for yourself before you decide to work on your fitness.